Stylianos29/NMR-Nematic-Scaling/README.md

 ## NMR-Nematic-Scaling

-I will need a bst-fit program and an integrator.
+I will need a best-fit program and an integrator.